 Several of his recent research efforts involve studies of the academic profession itself, a theme that connects him to ongoing efforts at ISSR to foster reflection among social scientists about their own field and discipline.

-.
-His ISSR Scholars fellowship culminated in a grant from the Russell Sage Foundation, and led to current collaborations in which he is developing multi-million dollar grant proposals in the US and Europe.
+Young was a 2013-14 ISSR Scholar.
+His fellowship culminated in a grant from the Russell Sage Foundation and led to current collaborations in which he is developing multimillion-dollar grant proposals in the U.S. and Europe.

 He brings to ISSR his previous experience in convening methodological and policy forums that connect graduate student and faculty across social science disciplines, including political science, economics and sociology.

 - Undergraduate: ‘International Political Economy’, ‘Corporate Lobbying in the Global Economy’, ‘Human Progress?’

 - Graduate Courses: ‘Money and Power’, ‘Political Economy’